kbouck/cheatsheets/data/data.md

-Commands to perform common tasks on various data formats.
-Only listed here if command can be expressed as a simple one-liner.
+This cheatsheet groups common actions across various data tools.
+Commands are only included here if they can be expressed as relatively simple one-liners.

 # view